MattLemmon/Chinguroids/readme.txt

 Some sound effects need additional attribution.

-More attribution included in ChinguRoids game closing credits.
+More attribution included in Chinguroids game closing credits.
 _________________________________________________________________